w3labkr/js-post-iframe/README.md

 - Load iframe via `src` or `srcdoc`
 - Secure sandboxing support
 - Automatically send a `postMessage` to the iframe after load
+- Execute an `onStart` callback right when initialization begins
+- Callback on completion renamed to `onComplete` for clarity
 - Prevent duplicate instances on the same iframe element
 - Easily refresh the iframe content by creating a new instance